jbcodeforce/flink_project_demos/docs/index.md

 # Flink Project Demonstrations

-This project includes one Spark project to illustrate batch processing to build a customer 360 analytic data product.
-The high level architecture of this demonstration is:
+This git repository includes multiple projects to illustrate shifting from batch processing to data stream processing using Flink, and how to manage data as a product.

+1. The first project is a classical customer 360 assessment.
+The different components are in the customer_360 folder.
+It starts from one Spark project to illustrate how to implement a customer 360 analytic data product using Apache Spark batch processing, then supports the same semantic with a data streaming processing using Apache Flink.
+This examples illustrates how to use Agentic solution to automate most of the migration using the [shit_left utilities](https://jbcodeforce.github.io/shift_left_utils)
+1. The project `online_store` illustrates starting from a white page to process online store activities for customer behavior and real-time inventory.
+This is a fictuous demonstration to build using a set of incremental labs.

+## Customer 360 introduction

+The high level architecture for  batch processing is presented in the figure below, and use a simplified version of the star schema of the Kimball methodology, to build dimensional models:

 ![](./c360/images/spark_process.drawio.png)

-From this project we will shift left by moving the batch-based Spark processing to a real-time processing with Kafka and Flink project:
+To shift left by moving the batch-based Spark processing to a real-time processing with Kafka and Flink project, the architecture looks like:

 ![](./c360/images/kafka_flink_process.drawio.png)

 The project also demonstrates an automatic migration from Spark to Flink using the [shift_left tool](https://jbcodeforce.github.io/shift_left_utils/coding/llm_based_translation/) and agentic AI.

-Finally other Flink projects are also includes to demonstrate smaller use cases.

-## A data as a product design
+### A data as a product design
+Any data as a product design starts by assessing the domain, the data ownership, the data sources, and consumer of the analytic data products,...
+We recommend to read [this chapter](https://jbcodeforce.github.io/flink-studies/methodology/data_as_a_product/) to review a methodology to build data as a product.

-The specific use case is a multi-channel retailer (bricks-and-mortar stores, e-commerce, mobile app) migrating their analytics platform to an Analytics Lakehouse with real-time processing.
+The specific customer 360 use case is a multi-channel retailer (bricks-and-mortar stores, e-commerce, mobile app) migrating their analytics platform to an Analytics Lakehouse with real-time processing.

-The project identifies the key business domains and assigning the following ownership:
+The project identifies the following key business domains and assigning the following ownership:

 | Domain	|Data Owner/Team	|Key Data Sources|
 | --- | --- | --- |